hashicorp/consul/website/source/docs/agent/config-entries/proxy-defaults.html.md

 page_title: "Configuration Entry Kind: Proxy Defaults"
 sidebar_current: "docs-agent-cfg_entries-proxy_defaults"
 description: |-
-  Proxy defaults allow for configuring global config defaults across all services for Connect proxy configuration.
+  The proxy-defaults config entry kind allows for configuring global config defaults across all services for Connect proxy configuration.
 Currently, only one global entry is supported.
 ---

-# Proxy Defaults - `proxy-defaults`
+# Proxy Defaults

-Proxy defaults allow for configuring global config defaults across all services for Connect proxy configuration.
+The `proxy-defaults` config entry kind allows for configuring global config defaults across all services for Connect proxy configuration.
 Currently, only one global entry is supported.

 ## Sample Config Entries